-Tat has been in aviation engineering Paul has over 25 years of aviation experience and has been with the Company since its inception in August 2002.
+aviation experience and has been with the Company since its inception in August 2002.
 He has operated the Saab 340 as a First Officer and Captain for over 14 years for both Hazelton Airlines and Regional Express.
-Prior to his role as GM Flight Operations (GMFO) and Chief Pilot, Paul served in various roles within the Training and Checking department along with being the Adelaide Flight Operations Manager, Flight Standards Manager and the Training & Checking Manager / Duty Chief Pilot.
+Prior to his role as GM Flight Operations (GMFO) and Chief Pilot.
+Paul served in various roles within the Training and Checking department along with being the Adelaide Flight Operations Manager, Flight Standards Manager and the Training & Checking Manager / Deputy Chief Pilot.
 He holds a number of Civil Aviation Safety Authority (CASA) delegations.
 As GMFO he is responsible for all facets of the Company's flight operations and all operational matters affecting the safety of flight operations.

-DIRECTORSHIPS OF OTHER LISTED COMPANIES
+03/ DIRECTORSHIPS OF OTHER LISTED COMPANIES

-During the year under review, no directors appointed as at 30 June 2015 served as a director with any other company listed on the ASX.
+During the year under review, no directors appointed as at 30 June 2016 served as a director with any other company listed on the ASX.